Skip to main content

 It's possible to adjust the start/end points of multiple Layers at the same time by holding down Option/Alt as you hover over an end point.
 The ends of any Layers that share a common in/out point will highlight and will all move when click + dragging.
 This is also true where one Layer's in point is on the same frame as another's out point.

-Click and drag the bar between the in and out points to move the entire visibility clip.
+Click and drag the bar between the in and out points to move the entire Clip.

-Further options for Visibility Clips can be accessed by right clicking on a Layer and choosing Visibility Clips > ... :
+Further options for supported Clips can be accessed by right clicking on a Layer and choosing Clips > ... :

-• Split Clip - Split a Visibility Clip at the playhead.
+• Split Clip - Split a Clip at the current frame.
 This splits the clip into two meaning a Layer can be turned on/off in the Viewport several times.

-• Merge Clip - Where Visibility Clips have been split, combine the clips into back into a single clip.
+• Merge Clip - Where Clips have been split, combine the Clips back into a single Clip.

 Show Names

-Right click anywhere in the Time Editor and select an option under the Show Names item to display the name of an Layer on its Visibility Bar.
+Right click anywhere in the Time Editor and select an option under the Show Names item to display the name of an Layer on its Clip.

 • None - Do not show the layer names.

-• Left - Show the layer names aligned to the left hand edge of Visibility Bars.
+• Left - Show the layer names aligned to the left hand edge of Clips.

-• Right - Show the layer names aligned to the right hand edge of Visibility Bars.
+• Right - Show the layer names aligned to the right hand edge of Clips.

 Keyframes